-Go West Film Festival welcomes these talented guests to our 2018 festival.
-Stop by and meet them!
+Go West Film Festival welcomed these talented guests to our 2018 festival.

 A popular regular at Go West Film Festival, Ray will be performing at the Kickoff celebration on Sunday, November 4, at the Kress starting at 6pm.